Concepción Úsuga

 Concepción Úsuga Correra (born 7 February 2001) is a Colombian weightlifter.
 She won the silver medal in the women's 59 kg event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 She won two silver medals at the 2022 Bolivarian Games held in Valledupar, Colombia.

 She won the gold medal in the women's 59 kg event at the 2021 Junior Pan American Games held in Cali and Valle, Colombia.

 She competed in the women's 59 kg event at the 2022 World Weightlifting Championships held in Bogotá, Colombia.
+She also competed in the women's 59 kg event at the 2023 Pan American Games held in Santiago, Chile.